sdylewski/StealthChanger/docs/Docks.md

 ### Stubby Dock (Official)

 Shorter dock in Y dimension (depth), using a stubby base instead of the full base.
-This reduces Y build space loss by approximately half compared to standard docks (~10mm vs ~20mm). **Important**: Stubby docks are only compatible with crossbars mounted between the frame.
-They are **not compatible with externally-mounted crossbars (door buffer)** because the X carriage cannot reach the shorter docks when the crossbar is mounted externally.
+This reduces Y build space loss by approximately half compared to standard docks (~10mm vs ~20mm).

 - **Y Build Space Impact**: ~10mm loss (saves 10mm vs standard)
 - **Z Height**: Same as standard (170mm)
-- **Compatibility**: Not all toolheads support stubby docks - check individual toolhead pages for compatibility.
-Only works with crossbars mounted between the frame, not with door buffer configurations.
+- **Compatibility**: Not all toolheads support stubby docks - check individual toolhead pages for compatibility. **Only works with crossbars mounted between the frame, not with door buffer configurations**.

 ### Crabby Dock (User Mod)

 Minimal dock with no vertical supports - just a shaped plate bolted directly to the crossbar.
 Provides better visibility of toolheads when docked and maximum flexibility in dock positioning.
-May require additional securing methods (screws with PTFE tubes, magnets) to keep toolheads properly positioned.
+May require additional securing methods (magnets or screws with PTFE tubes) to keep toolheads properly positioned.

 - **Y Build Space Impact**: Varies
 - **Z Height**: Varies
 - **Compatibility**: All crabby docks are user mods, not official Draftshift Design.
-Not compatible with the default door buffer configuration.

 ### How many toolheads can I fit?
 To calculate how many tools you can fit on the front of your printer you need to know the tools to use first and the amount of room for your front idlers (stock gantry also can't move the entire length of X so make sure you factor that in as well.